CynthiaNapoleon/FlightOperation_Analytics/README.md

-# Aviation Operations Analysis: Aurora Pacific Airways Resilence Audit
+# Aviation Operations Analysis: Aurora Pacific Airways resilience Audit
  A SQL driven diagonstic analysis of the existing flight operation data comprising for scheduling, crew bases, crew and incidents.
 Excel has been leveraged for data pre-processing, SQL for surfacing business questions and Tableau for executive-level storytelling, this project transforms 120k+records into a proactive risk management framework.

 ## **Project Background**